leonmezu1/Working-with-bootstrap-4-Microverse-Project/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-Bootstrap 4 Framework it's a powerful tool that helps web developers to build amazing projects accelerating coding by preprocessing styling, positioning and behavior utilities in classes hosted in the framework allowing also keep CSS 3 stylesheet minimized.
+Bootstrap 4 Framework it's a powerful tool that helps web developers to build amazing projects accelerating coding by preprocessing styling, positioning and behavior utilities in classes hosted in the framework allowing also keep CSS 3 style sheet minimized.

 That's why a good way to learn how to use this framework it's building a replica of a site that actually uses it.